Skip to content

 activity.setContentView(root)

-In this way, we complete a simple layout creation and setting.
+In this way, we can complete a simple layout creation and configuration.

 Layout Agreement